 Rock is a jewel in the North Cornwall crown.
-Sitting across the River Camel from popular Padstow, there’s a serene calm in the morning here, before the up-market eateries and shops open.
-The beach is expansive, backed by sand dunes, that have intricate pathways to lose yourself in.
+Sitting across the River Camel from popular Padstow, there’s a serene calm in the morning here before the up-market eateries and shops open.
+The beach is expansive, backed by sand dunes that have intricate pathways in which to lose yourself.
 The views from the beach are breathtaking, all the way along past Brae Hill to Daymer Bay beyond.
 The village has all the facilities that you might want on your holiday or for a day visit.
-Highly recommended.

-What the beach means at Cat and Will.
+What the beach means to Cat and Will.

 Sunshine all the way at Rock.

-At dawn.
-Imagine the pull of the tidal water, a full moon that has caused the high spring tide straight ahead and the emerging sun over the sand dunes, directly behind you.
-On the exposed sand bar, right at the moment of the furthest magnetic pull of the tide, you are part of a natural harmony.
+At dawn, imagine the pull of tidal water, with a full moon that has caused the high spring tide straight ahead of you and with the emerging sun over the sand dunes directly behind you.
+On an exposed sand bar, right at the moment of the furthest magnetic pull of the tide, you are part of a natural harmony.

 Monica’s morning routine.

-A bright, blowy day brought the dinghies out onto the River Camel, on this summer re-visit.
-There were plenty of visitors, up bright and early, taking the ferry over to Padstow (see my earlier chat with ferryman John, below).
-Looking up the estuary to Stepper Point, it became clear why so many people are drawn to this part of Cornwall, such was the unspoilt beauty.
+A bright, blowy day brought the dinghies out onto the River Camel.
+There were plenty of visitors up bright and early, taking the ferry over to Padstow.
+Looking up the estuary to Stepper Point, it became clear why so many people are drawn to this part of Cornwall, such is the unspoilt beauty here.

-With Katie, a regular visitor to Rock, who explains her reasons for returning.
+With Katie, a regular visitor to Rock, explaining her reasons for returning.

 At the Porthilly end of Rock, where most of the sailing takes place.

-Although chilly, Rock and the beach were bathed in sunshine for my visit in mid December.
-The car park and toilets are right next to the beach and there are up-market cafés, lining the road alongside.
-The River Camel is one of the most beautiful estuaries in Cornwall and Rock has retained a sense of tranquility during the off-season, as the tourist spotlight has tended to move across the water to Padstow in recent years.
-Rock is still a highly desirable place to visit, not least due to the outstanding walks, round to Daymer Bay and on to John Betjemen’s Greenaway and Polzeath.
+Although chilly, Rock and the beach were bathed in sunshine for this mid-December visit.
+The car park and toilets are right next to the beach and there are eateries lining the road.
+The River Camel has one of the most beautiful estuaries in Cornwall and Rock has retained a sense of tranquility during the off-season, as the tourist spotlight has tended to move across the water to Padstow in recent years.
+Rock is a highly desirable place to visit, not least due to the outstanding walks round to Daymer Bay and on to John Betjeman’s Greenaway and Polzeath.

 My chat with John, one of the pilots of the Rock ferry.

-Watching the Jane D training gig for the Rock Rowing Club, coming out of the water after practice.
+Watching the return of the Jane D training gig for the Rock Rowing Club after practice.